benninkrs/AlgebraicTensors.jl/README.md

 ```
 julia> v = Tensor{(6,9),()}([1 2 3; 4 5 6])		# construct a vector
 ```
-Once constructed a tensor's spaces cannot be changed, but a convenient syntax enables one to create a new tensor with the same backing array and different spaces:
+Once a tensor is constructed its spaces cannot be changed; however, a convenient syntax enables one to create a new tensor with different spaces using the same underlying array:
 ```
 julia> t((5,6,8),(1,4))      # keep the data, set the spaces to (5,6,8),(1,4)
 ```
-Note that due to the freedom of operator ordering, the same mathematical tensor can be represented via different `Tensor` objects whose spaces and underlying array dimensions are in different orders.
-While most operations are insensitive to such mathematically equivalent orderings, operations that directly deal with array elements or dimensions (such as indexing) obviously depend on the chosen ordering.
+Note that the same mathematical tensor can be represented by different `Tensor` objects whose spaces and underlying array dimensions are in different orders.
+Mathematical and logical operations on tensors are insensitive to the ordering of spaces, but operations that directly deal with array elements or dimensions (such as indexing) obviously depend on the chosen ordering.
+See also [Order of Spaces in Tensor Operations](#order-of-spaces-in-tensor-oprations).

 ## Some Tensor Operations
 ```